Zuni

 Dimensions.
 Each

-mountain lion represents the North.
-The
+Mountain Lion represents the North.

-wolf represents the East.
-The
+Wolf represents the East.

-badger represents the South.
-The
+Badger represents the South. - Bear

-bear represents the West.
-The
+represents the West.

-mole represents the Lower Dimension or the Earth.
-The
+represents the Lower Dimension or the Earth.

-eagle represents the Upper Dimension or the Sky.
+Eagle represents the Upper Dimension or the Sky.

 Some